Jorge Luis Mendoza Cárdenas

-Jorge Luis Mendoza Cárdenas, commonly referred to by his alias La Garra (English: The Claw), is a Mexican suspected drug lord and high-ranking leader of the Jalisco New Generation Cartel (CJNG), a criminal group based in Jalisco.
+Jorge Luis Mendoza Cárdenas, commonly referred to by his alias La Garra ('The Claw'), is a Mexican suspected drug lord and high-ranking leader of the Jalisco New Generation Cartel (CJNG), a criminal group based in Jalisco.
 Security forces suspect that La Garra heads the drug trafficking operations for the CJNG in the United States under Nemesio Oseguera Cervantes (alias "El Mencho"), the top leader of the criminal group.
 La Garra reportedly coordinates marijuana, cocaine, heroin, and methamphetamine shipments to Los Angeles, San Jose, Atlanta, and New York City from Mexico.

 Unlike his counterparts, few details are known of his criminal background.
 In 2008, he was arrested for his alleged participation in the murder of a family of six in Jalisco.
 However, when those involved were charged in an indictment, La Garra was released from prison without a public explanation.
 His name was not mentioned in the legal proceedings.
 Over the years, he rose to the top of the CJNG's leadership chain.
 In 2016, the Drug Enforcement Administration (DEA) identified La Garra as one of top three leading members of the CJNG.